 Cervicogenic headaches are secondary headaches.
 Secondary headaches result from an underlying condition, such as neck injuries, infections, or severe high blood pressure.
 This sets them apart from primary headaches, such as migraine and cluster headaches.

 In this article, we discuss some symptoms, causes, and treatments for cervicogenic headaches.

 In most cases, cervicogenic headaches develop on one side of the head, starting from the back of the head and neck and radiating toward the front.

 - pain in the neck, shoulder, or arm on one side

-- head pain that is triggered by certain neck movements or positions
+- head pain from certain neck movements or positions

-Cervicogenic headaches result from structural problems in the neck and are often due to problems with vertebrae at the top of the spine, called the cervical vertebrae, and specifically the C2-3 vertebra.
+Cervicogenic headaches result from structural problems in the neck and are often due to problems with vertebrae at the top of the spine, called the cervical vertebrae.
+The

 Some medical conditions that can cause cervicogenic headaches include:

 After assessing a person’s symptoms and medical history, doctors